appsmithorg/appsmith-docs/website/docs/reference/widgets/audio.md

 ### Widget properties

-These properties allow you to edit the Modal widget.
+These properties allow you to edit the widget.
 All of these properties are present in the property pane of the widget.

 |  Property   | Data type |  Description                                                                                                                                                                      |
 | -----------------| ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |